Coal reserves in the region amounted to 160,000 million tonnes and the current operations used just 65 million tonnes.

 Gas from Bass Strait contains around 400 000 to 500 000 tonnes of ethane per year of which only around 200 000 tonnes is extracted for use by the Altona (and West Footscray) complex.

-Bass Strait (Gippsland Basin) crude oil and gas (owned by BHP and Esso) is brought ashore by pipeline to a treatment and separation plant owned by Esso at Longford, Victoria (subject to an explosion in September 1998).
-The plant produces;
+and gas (owned by BHP and Esso) is brought ashore by pipeline to a treatment

 There is also a 151 km line from Wagga in New South Wales to Barnawatha,